-FSANZ invited public submissions on the Initial Assessment Report.
+Public comment on the Initial Assessment Report was sought from 23 May 2007 to 4 July 2007.
 Seven submissions were received; one opposed and six supported or tentatively supported the Application pending the outcome of the safety assessment.
-Issues raised in submissions are discussed in section 9 of this report.
+The Draft Assessment Report was advertised for public comment from 3 October 2007 to 14 November 2007.
+Seven submissions were received, with all submitters supporting the proposed amendments.